Chemical castration: As treatment for sex offenders

-In 2025, British Justice Secretary Shabana Mahmood announced that chemical castration would roll out regionally across Britain and that she would consider requiring it.

 Scientific critique

 Some criminologists argue that the lower recidivism rates seen in male sex offenders who undergo chemical castration might not be due to the medication's biological effects.
 Instead, one hypothesis is that men who agree to chemical castration — often in exchange for a shorter prison sentence — may simply be more motivated to stay out of prison than those who refuse the treatment.
 These men might also be more skilled at hiding any new offences, making it appear as though they reoffend less when they actually do not.
 Additionally, there could be investigation bias, in that police and parole officers might assume castrated men are less dangerous and therefore be less thorough when investigating them and thus causing a self-fulfilling prophecy (in the assumption that castrated men are less dangerous), which could artificially lower the apparent recidivism rate.
 Some criminologists even suggest that offenders may sell their prescribed medications on the black market, giving them extra income to fund ways to conceal their criminal behaviour more effectively than untreated offenders.

 Separately, some neurologists acknowledge that testosterone plays a role in sexual arousal but argue that simply lowering sex drive may not reduce inappropriate sexual behaviour.
 They explain that when internal sexual arousal signals are weaker (because of reduced testosterone), individuals may require stronger and more specific external stimuli to achieve satisfaction.
 This could make it harder for former offenders to manage their remaining sex drive through ordinary masturbation without pornography or other preferred stimuli.
 In other words, reducing sex drive biologically might inadvertently increase the need for risky or socially unacceptable outlets rather than solving the underlying behavioural problems.

+While chemical castration through anti-androgens may be viewed as uniquely providing retribution for sex offenses, incapacitation of offenders is possible by lowering their libido with psychiatric medication rather than anti-androgens.
+In the United Kingdom, a program offering treatment for sex offenders ("Medical Management of Problematic Sexual Arousal") evaluated groups of patients using the Sexual Compulsivity Scale (SCS), a psychometric score of libido shown to predict risky sexual behavior.
+Patients were divided into an unmedicated group, a group treated with anti-androgen cyproterone acetate (CPA), and another treated with selective serotonin reuptake inhibitor-class antidepressant drugs (including fluoxetine and sertraline).
+While medicated patients had lower SCS scores than unmedicated ones, the SSRI-treated group had lower scores than the CPA-treated group.
+Guidelines for National Institute for Health and Care Excellence (NICE) note that fluoxetine is not licensed in the United Kingdom for the treatment of hypersexuality and use for this indication is off‑label.
+As of 2026, a randomized controlled trial sponsored by Nottingham Trent University is underway to investigate and evaluate fluoxetine for this purpose ("Fluoxetine Assisted Sexual Arousal Reduction" or FASAR).